PratikPidkalwar/furationTechnology/README.md

 Pagination: The GET /api/items endpoint supports pagination for retrieving items in smaller chunks.
 Authentication/Authorization: The API endpoints can be protected with authentication/authorization middleware to restrict access.

+Testing: Api run with the help of postman and use NoSql database to storeed collection.